ActiveThis profile is actively maintained

 The Long March to Save the Sundarbans

-The National Committee to Protect Oil, Gas and Mineral Resources, Power and Ports organized a five-day, 400-kilometer march from Dhaka to Rampal.
-Join by many groups and thousands of people.
-All walking for the safeguard of the Sundarbans.
-Making it clear that this means the Rampal coal plant cannot be constructed, and other activities destroying the mangrove forest.
+The National Committee to Protect Oil, Gas and Mineral Resources, Power and Ports organised a five-day, 400-kilometre march from Dhaka to Rampal.
+Many groups and thousands of people joined, all walking to save the Sundarbans: to stop the Rampal coal-fired power plant and all activities that would destroy the Sundarbans.

 The Bangladeshi government issued a sovereign guarantee amounting to 70% of the project cost.
 In order to assure returned investment to overseas lending groups.
 Additionally, the joint venture company will enjoy a 15-year tax holiday.